CS5008Fall2025/research-paper-skakked/README.md

     return false;
 }
 ```

-On each step the algorithm chooses a table, computes the corresponding index, and either places the key into an empty slot or evicts the existing resident and continues with that evicted key.
-The `MAX_DISPLACEMENTS` constant (set to 500) bounds the length of the displacement chain.
-If this limit is reached the insertion is treated as failed and a rehash is triggered.
+Each step picks a table, computes the index, and either places the key in an empty slot or evicts the current occupant and continues with that key. `MAX_DISPLACEMENTS` (set to 500) limits the chain length.
+If this limit is reached, insertion fails and triggers a rehash.

-Lookup and deletion are straightforward in comparison.
-Both operations compute `h1` and `h2` for the key and inspect at most two positions.
-Deletion simply clears the `occupied` flag for any matching entry and decrements `size`.
+Lookup and deletion are simpler—both compute `h1` and `h2` and check at most two slots.
+Deletion clears the `occupied` flag and decrements `size`.

 #### Rehashing Strategy

-When a cycle is detected the map regenerates its hash function seeds and reinserts all elements into freshly allocated tables.
-The rehash logic looks like this:
+When a cycle is detected, the map generates new hash seeds and reinserts all elements into fresh tables:

 ```c
 static bool cuckoo_rehash(CuckooHashMap *map) {